henryabraham52/BF6_TTK/README.md

 #### Recoil Adjusted — formula and methodology

-TL;DR: Miss chance inflates TTK
+TL;DR: Based on gun stats and range

 $$
 \begin{aligned}